Media Innovation & Design Thinking Workshop

-In this workshop we explore how utilizing Human Centered Design as a creative approach to problem solving and how idea development can provide innovative and create ways to finding answers to these questions and many more.
+In this workshop, we explore how Human Centered Design can be utilized as a creative approach to problem solving, and how idea development can provide innovative and creative ways to finding answers to these questions and many more.

-This one-day workshop is a hands-on, interactive learning and doing experience on Design Thinking with a experienced practitioner from IDEO (the leader and founding company of design thinking).
+This one-day workshop is a hands-on, interactive learning and doing experience on Design Thinking with an experienced practitioner from IDEO (the leader and founding company of design thinking).

 - how design thinking applies to media and publishing

 - creative methods of people-centered research

 - familiarize and apply the process to generate lots of user-centered ideas

 - how to iterate quickly on your ideas by getting feedback

 - create a roadmap for applying design thinking to a project or challenge you’re working on

 Content creators, journalists, editors, new media managers, media professionals, content marketers, communications and PR, journalism educators and web producers, publishers.

 Head Facilitator.
 Sina is an expert in design thinking, and is invited to various parts around the world to speak or facilitate workshops for global companies across industries.
 He has years of experience leading global systems design for IDEO — the world renown design firm.
 He has worked with clients such as Facebook, Viacom, Microsoft, Citi Bank, Google, and other organizations to help them become more innovative and create structures to support innovative culture.